 609-726-1590, ext.
 4411

-Nick is Director at the Marucci Blueberry and Cranberry Research and Extension Center.
-Research interests include the areas of plant breeding, germplasm utilization, interspecific gene transfer, genetics, genomics, and fruit phytochemistry and natural products.
+Nick's research interests include the areas of plant breeding, germplasm utilization, interspecific gene transfer, genetics, genomics, and fruit phytochemistry and natural products.

 A major emphasis of his research program is directed towards broadening the genetic base for the genetic improvement of cranberry and blueberry.
 Specific research areas include: germplasm evaluation and utilization, interspecific and heteroploid gene transfer.
 Traits of interest include adaptation, disease and insect resistance, and fruit phytochemistry.